 Upon meeting certain conditions, and serving a disproportionately high share of Texas' and South Carolina's low income patients, five of our facilities located in Texas and one facility located in South Carolina received additional reimbursement from each state's DSH fund.
 The Texas and South Carolina programs have been renewed for each state's 2006 fiscal years (covering the period of September 1, 2005 through August 31, 2006 for Texas and July 1, 2005 through June 30, 2006 for South Carolina).
 Although neither state has definitively quantified the amount of DSH funding our facilities will receive during the 2006 fiscal years, both states have indicated the allocation criteria will be similar to the methodology used in previous years.
-In connection with these programs, included in our financial results was an aggregate of \$9 million during each of the three month periods ended June 30, 2006 and 2005 and an aggregate of \$19 million during each of the six month periods ended June 30, 2006 and 2005.
+In connection with these programs, included in our financial results was an aggregate of \$16 million and \$9 million during the three month periods ended September 30, 2006 and 2005, respectively, and an aggregate of \$36 million and \$28 million during the nine month periods ended September 30, 2006 and 2005, respectively.
 Failure to renew these DSH programs beyond their scheduled termination dates, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements, could have a material adverse effect on our future results of operations.